kurron/docker-monitor-mysql/README.md

 #Overview
-This project creates a Docker container that houses the [MongoDB Service](https://github.com/kurron/monitor-mongodb).
+This project creates a Docker container that houses the [MySQL Service](https://github.com/kurron/monitor-mysql).
 It provides a convenient distribution mechanism for the application and is intended to used in concert with the other Docker containers that comprise the application monitoring simulation.